cmc333333/off-by-one/_posts/2013-11-09-static-cms.md

 ## Dynamism

 Many sites cannot rely on static assets alone.
 Users expect new content to be automatically posted; they expect to be able to leave contents; they expect to perform searches and email links from within your application.
 None of these features seems to mesh with the static page generation described thusfar.
 How can we have a CMS without these abilities?
 Luckily, you don't need to.

+Here, client-side Javascript will give us an easy path to recreating these features.
+Including JS from tools like Disqus and Wufoo give you commenting and other types of forms.
+Ajax calls to APIs allow you to recreate site-search, chat, and many of the other interactive features we expect from modern sites.

 ## Resources